rust-lang/prev.rust-lang.org/faq.md

 ### How do I handle configuration of a struct with optional parameters?

 The easiest way is to use the `Option` type in whatever function you're using to construct instances of the struct (usually `new()`).
-Another way is to use the builder pattern, where only certain functions instantiating member variables must be called before the construction of the built type.
+Another way is to use the [builder pattern](https://aturon.github.io/ownership/builders.html), where only certain functions instantiating member variables must be called before the construction of the built type.

 ### How do I do global variables in Rust?

 Globals in Rust can be done using `const` declarations for compile-time computed global constants, while `static` can be used for mutable globals.
 Note that modifying a `static` variable requires the use of `unsafe`, as it allows for data races, one of the things guaranteed not to happen in safe Rust.
+One important distinction between `const` and `static` values is that you can take references to `static` values, but not references to `const` values, which don't have a specified memory location.
+For more information on `const` vs. `static`, read [the Rust book](https://doc.rust-lang.org/book/const-and-static.html).

 You can also use the `RefCell` and `Option` type to provide interior mutability of an optional global value.
 It is important to note that `RefCell`s are not thread-safe.

 ### How can I set compile-time constants that are defined procedurally?

 Rust currently has limited support for compile time constants.
-You can define primitives using `const` declarations (similar to `static`, but immutable) as well as define `const` functions and inherent methods.
+You can define primitives using `const` declarations (similar to `static`, but immutable and without a specified location in memory) as well as define `const` functions and inherent methods.

 To define procedural constants that can't be defined via these mechanisms, use the [`lazy-static`](https://github.com/rust-lang-nursery/lazy-static.rs) crate, which emulates compile-time evaluation by automatically evaluating the constant at first use.